 6. Pay Your Respects at Woodland Cemetery

-The Woodland Cemetery or Skogskyrkogården is a UNESCO World Heritage Site that’s well worth the visit.
-My anxiety spikes in cemeteries, yet I still make a point to visit the famous ones whenever I’m in a new location.
+The Woodland Cemetery or Skogskyrkogården is a UNESCO World Heritage Site that’s well worth the trek outside of Stockholm’s city center.
+To tell you the truth, my anxiety spikes in cemeteries, yet I still make a point to visit the famous ones whenever I’m in a new location.